Frequently Asked Questions

 What is the difference between a vendor, sub-recipient (sub-contract or sub-award), independent contractor and special consultant?

-OMB Circular A-133 provides the following definitions to distinguish vendors from sub-recipients.
+Uniform Guidance (2 CFR §200) provides the following definitions to distinguish vendors from sub-recipients.
 The information on independent contractors and special consultants is taken from SF State's Special Consultant-Independent Contractor Hiring Procedures Practice Directive 156.

 - Provides goods and services within their normal business operations